 However, the situation does not seem to be getting any better, with China experiencing the second wave of the virus.
 This implies that lockdown is likely to be extended for several months, and cyber-attacks targeting remote employees are bound to increase.
 Therefore, it’s essential to ensure that awareness training is provided to the remote workforce as soon as possible.

 Increasing COVID-19 Domain Registrations and Web-Based Attacks

 A comprehensive security awareness training for remote workers should also cover internet security as not all risks and threats will make it to the inbox.
 Hackers are evolving day-by-day and exploiting the new vulnerabilities being caused by the crisis.
 Phishing attacks used have a web-based component, and also, there are several malicious websites set-up by black-hats for drive-by malware downloads.
-Currently, most hackers use Novel Coronavirus and COVID-19 tricks to lure remote workers into downloading ransomware, malware, or to access their login credentials for whatever corporate that’s being targeted.
+Most hackers currently use Novel Coronavirus and COVID-19 tricks to lure remote workers into downloading ransomware, malware, or access their login credentials for whatever corporate that’s being targeted.

 An analysis conducted by Check Point Research revealed that approximately 42,000 domains related to Coronavirus and COVID-19 had been registered by the end of March 2020.
-And of the total number of those registered domains, 50 percent are likely to be malicious when compared to other domains registered over the same period, as uncovered by Check Point Research.
+And of the total number of those registered domains, 50 percent are likely to be malicious compared to other domains registered over the same period, as uncovered by Check Point Research.

 Shadow IT is a Major Vulnerability

 For office-based employees connected to a corporates network, it is easy and more straightforward to identify the unauthorized software and hardware used by employees (Shadow IT).
 As for the remote workforce, it’s not only challenging to identify shadow IT, but the risk of malicious software being installed onto the device issued by corporate also increases.